Australian Longitudinal Survey on Women’s Health (University of Queensland, QLD)

 Endometriosis Digital Platform (Robinson Research Institute, University of Adelaide, SA)

-Led by A/Prof Louise Hull and her team (Mr Marcus Goddard, Dr Beck O’Hara and Dr Diksha Sirohi) at the Robinson Research Institute (SA), the Endometriosis Digital Platform is to be a platform designed to respond to the needs of the endometriosis community, with focus on the unmet needs and research into improving patient outcomes of those living with endometriosis.
-The platform will be co-created with the endometriosis community including the Australian Coalition for Endometriosis (ACE), people with, and those who support people with endometriosis, and the Stakeholder Advisory Group (includes clinicians, researchers, health informatics specialists and IT developers).
+Led by A/Prof Louise Hull and her team (Mr Marcus Goddard, Dr Beck O’Hara and Dr Diksha Sirohi) at the Robinson Research Institute (SA), the Endometriosis Digital Platform will be designed to respond to the needs of the endometriosis community, with a focus on the unmet needs and research into improving patient outcomes of those living with endometriosis.
+The platform will be co-created with the endometriosis community including the Australian Coalition for Endometriosis (ACE), people with endometriosis, and their supporters, and the Stakeholder Advisory Group (includes clinicians, researchers, health informatics specialists and IT developers).

 This research is being supported by the Australian Government Department of Health and Jean Hailes for Women’s Health.